September 30, 2023

 Paul Cole; The Beatles Bystander

-Paul Cole was an American tourist, on holiday in London in with his wife.
+Paul Cole was an American tourist, on holiday in London with his wife.
 That morning, while his wife went off to see a museum, Cole was out for a walk, aimlessly passing the time.

 'I saw this police van and so I went over.
 I must have been chatting to the policeman for half an hour.
 I was asking him all sorts of things, just passing the time of day.
 I then saw these four guys walking across the street like a line of ducks.'